Quick link: For all funding opportunities, please check our Funding page.

 Ilse D. Cirtautas Fellowship

 This fellowship is for undergraduate or graduate students from any UW program who are studying Central Asia or who have lived in Central Asia.
-Provides up to $1,000 for travel to Central Asia or to attend a conference to present on the region.
+It provides up to $1,000 for travel to Central Asia or to attend a conference to present on the region.
 Applicants should submit an unofficial transcript, one (1) letter of recommendation, and a statement of purpose explaining how the funds will be used and how the fellowship will support academic pursuits.
 For more information on this fellowship, and the application process involved, please visit the Jackson School's Scholarships page.

 The Jackson School offers a number of Fellowships and Teaching Assistantships to graduate students from all areas.
 Many of our graduate students have been successful in obtaining Foreign Language Area Studies Fellowships from the Jackson School.